 In summary, 2024 has been marked by significant achievements and challenges.
 I am grateful for the dedication of our Board and staff at CALAOMS Headquarters in Roseville.
-I want to thank Executive Director Pam Congdon for her 33 years of dedication to CALAOMS, Ms. Teri Travis for 20 years of service to CALAOMS, and Mr. Steve Krantzman for members, and I am excited for the future of our association.
+I want to thank Executive Director Pam Congdon for her 33 years of dedication to CALAOMS, Ms. Teri Travis for 20 years of service to CALAOMS, and Mr. Steve Krantzman for 21 years of service to CALAOMS.

+CALAOMS has a dedicated and hardworking group of Board members, and I am excited for the future of our association.
 I am also looking forward to the leadership of the incoming President, Dr. George Maranon.
 Having worked with him these past several years, I know he will add tremendous value to the association during his year at the helm.
-With that, I office is "converted" to a training center, and you are want to thank the membership for allowing me to be President
+With that, I want to thank the membership for allowing me to be President for 2024.

-Enjoy the season of giving and holidays with friends and
+Enjoy the season of giving and holidays with friends and family.